frasermince/evergreen/Output/Muzero.md

 category: "post"
 ---
 # Muzero
+In recent months, rumors of a new multimodal LLM from Google DeepMind called Gemini have been circulating.
+According to an interview in Wired, the head of DeepMind said this new LLM will use some of the fundamental "techniques used in AlphaGo, aiming to give the system new capabilities such as planning or the ability to solve problems."
+But what is AlphaGo?
+What does it actually do?
+In this post I want to go into detail on the different iterations of the algorithm, with particular emphasis on a more general version, [MuZero](https://www.deepmind.com/blog/muzero-mastering-go-chess-shogi-and-atari-without-rules).

-In 2017 Deepmind wowed the world when it's algorithm AlphaGo beat the world champion in Go, Ke Jie.
-This feat was previously thought to be impossible or at least only possible far in the future.
-Over the next few years Deepmind would continue to improve upon it's initial design.
-It would add the capability to learn from self play, play chess and shogi, and eventually excel at visually complex Atari games.
-The latest version, called MuZero, removes the limitation of requiring known models, enabling it to perform in environments where the transition dynamics are unknown.
+In 2017, DeepMind garnered significant attention in the artificial intelligence community when its algorithm, AlphaGo, defeated the world champion in Go, Ke Jie.
+This achievement was especially notable as the intricacies of Go had long made such a feat seem nearly insurmountable.
+In the ensuing years, DeepMind refined its initial design, incorporating self-play learning, expanding its proficiency to Chess and Shogi, and mastering visually intricate Atari games.
+The most recent iteration, MuZero, transcends previous constraints by eliminating the need for known models, empowering it to operate in environments with unknown transition dynamics (such as Atari).

-When I started reading and attempting to implement the Muzero paper I was very aware there was a lot of background knowledge the authors of the paper I had that I did not.
+Looking for a place to hone my research skills and continue to improve my grasp of Reinforcement Learning, I made it a goal of mine to understand and implement the MuZero algorithm.
+As I began to read and implement the [MuZero paper](https://arxiv.org/abs/1911.08265), it became evident that there was a significant amount of background knowledge the authors had that I lacked.
 There are a lot of moving pieces and ideas that are assumed to be understood.
-What follows is what I wish I knew upon attempting to reimplementing Muzero.
+What follows is what I wish I knew before attempting to reimplement Muzero.
 I have also tried to explain some of the history that led to the development of Muzero.
-I believe this will help clarify some of the terms used and help bring understanding to what the central innovations of the AlphaGo family are.
+This will help clarify some of the terms used and help bring understanding to the AlphaGo family's central innovations.

 ## What is Muzero?

-Muzero is in the AlphaGo and AlphaZero family of algorithms.
-It adopts the Monte Carlo Tree Search (MCTS) approach of the previous algorithms in its family and adds in a learned model of its environment.
-This means it can act in environments where a known model is not present.
+MuZero is in the same family of algorithms as AlphaGo and AlphaZero.
+It adopts the Monte Carlo Tree Search (MCTS) approach of the previous algorithms in its family and adds a learned model of its environment.
+Meaning it predicts how the environment will respond to actions through a representation it learns over time.

 The previous iterations required environments where the transition dynamics were known.
-They could work in environments such as Chess, Shogi, and Go where you know exactly how each action will change the board.
-Something with a more visually noisy and stochastic dynamics model such as Atari games were out of scope.
-Muzero removes this limitation and achieves the state of the art in the Atari suite.
+This worked well in environments such as Chess, Shogi, and Go, where the exact transitions are known.
+If you move a piece in chess you know exactly what the board looks like afterward.
+Any variability or noise in how the state would change post-action (as in Atari games) made an environment a poor fit for these algorithms.
+MuZero removed this limitation and, at the time, achieved state-of-the-art on the Atari suite.

-To fully understand Muzero there are a few things we need to understand:
+To gain a full understanding of MuZero I have broken down the algorithm into smaller more digestible pieces:
 1. AlphaGo family history
 2. Monte Carlo Tree Search
 	1. Selection
 	2. Expansion
 	3. Backup
-3. How Muzero learns it's environment
+3. How MuZero learns it's environment
 	1. Representation Network
 	2. Dynamics Network
 	3. Prediction Network